Model Swap

 face_referenceimage URL | base64

 Optional reference image to guide identity.
 When provided, the pipeline refines the model swap so both the body and face are aligned with the reference.
+Using a face reference typically adds around 20 seconds to the processing time.

 Default: None